marcusklasson/GroceryStoreDataset/README.md

 ### To do:

+* Add link to paper.
+* Upload code related to the paper.
 * Translate all txt files for packages with information about ingredients and nutrition values.
 Currently, all items until Arla Standard milk have been translated.
-* Explain how to use txt files for loading data.
-* Add link to paper.